By Matt Sonnhalter, Vision Architect, Sonnhalter

 Make sure you have a meeting with all personnel working the booth.
 Either the night before the show starts or the morning of the first day of the show are the most ideal times.
 Here are some topics to cover in this meeting:

 2. Draw people into your trade show booth

-One of the key challenges during any trades show is getting people in your booth!
+One of the key challenges during any trade show is getting people in your booth.
 Here are some proven ways to draw people into your booth:

 - Have one daily (minimum), if not multiple times during the day

 - Something of value